shvorin/hybrids/README.md

  * to form a hybrid just move a prime piece to another one of the same color (try to move the Rook from a1 to b1 at the initial position)
  * to dismiss a hybrid hit mouse pointer to the upper/lower third of the square where the hybrid is located and start to drag
  * to move the whole hybrid hit mouse pointer to the middle third of the square
- * now pawns are promoted to Rooks (the strongest piece in hybrids) only; I have to fix this and let player to choose
  * en passant is possible :)
  * use left/right arrow keys to undo/redo; 'd' prints the current position in stdout; 'm' prints all legal moves